kumulynja/bip329_wallet_labels/README.md

 # BIP329 Wallet Labels Dart Package

 `bip329_wallet_labels` is a Dart package that provides functionality for managing wallet labels according to the [BIP329](https://github.com/bitcoin/bips/blob/master/bip-0329.mediawiki) standard.
-Currently it provides the [Labelbase](https://labelbase.space) client functionality to store labels remotely on a Labelbase server and export them from there as a BIP329 JSON file.
-Future versions will also include encrypted local BIP329 management with automatic synchronization with the Labelbase server if one is configured.
+It supports both local encrypted storage (default) and remote storage using [Labelbase](https://labelbase.space), with the ability to use both simultaneously.
+Labels can be exported in the standardized BIP329 JSON Lines format.

 ## Features

+- [x] **Local encrypted storage** - Store labels locally with encryption and searchable blind indexes
-- [x] Configure your own Labelbase server or use the public one at [labelbase.space](https://labelbase.space).
+- [x] **Remote storage** - Configure your own Labelbase server or use the public one at [labelbase.space](https://labelbase.space)
+- [x] **Dual storage mode** - Use both local and remote storage simultaneously
-- [x] Add, get, update, and delete labels following the BIP329 standard.
+- [x] **BIP329 compliance** - Add, get, update, and delete labels following the BIP329 standard
-- [x] Export labels from the Labelbase server as a BIP329 JSON file.
+- [x] **Export functionality** - Export labels as a BIP329 JSON Lines file
-- [ ] (Planned) Local encrypted BIP329 label management with automatic synchronization with the Labelbase server.
+- [x] **Privacy-focused** - Local storage uses XChaCha20-Poly1305 AEAD encryption with blind indexes for searching
+- [x] **Pure Dart** - No platform-specific dependencies for maximum compatibility

 ## Getting started